-Approximately 8,000 hate crimes a year involve a firearm—more than 20 each day.
+In an average year, over 10,300 hate crimes involve a firearm—more than 28 each day.
 And reports indicate that hate crimes are on the rise.
 But in most of the United States, there is no law prohibiting people convicted of violent hate crimes from having guns.
 It is more important than ever that states and the federal government pass laws ensuring that people who commit hate crimes are prohibited from having guns.

 Armed and hateful – Olathe, Kansas – February 2017